byuweb/byu-hero-banner/README.md

 This layout is applied by adding the side-image css class to the component.

+## Side Image Style 2
+This layout uses video-friendly image dimensions (9:16 ratio), starting at 570px by 320px.

+## Side Image Left Alignment Layout
+If you want the Side Image layout but you don't want it centered, add the class 'left-aligned' to the byu-hero-banner element.
+Then your side-image layout will be left-aligned.
+This can be helpful if you have a constrained-page layout and want this image hero to lign up on the left side with content above or below it.

 # Transparent Overlay

 This hero option puts the text in a transparent overlay that sits on the left side of the image.
 Future releases will allow moving this overlay to the right or bottom-center of the image.
 In tablet and phone sizes the overlay moves to the bottom of the image.